Key Emerging Markets: Indonesia, Vietnam, Thailand and Myanmar

 In the past, Southeast Asia was beset by instability in the past, due to underdevelopment.
 However, with the formation of ASEAN and member nations working towards peace and stability, the region’s climate has improved drastically.
 While currently stable, this stability is relatively fragile and vulnerable with political unrest, and racial and religious clashes.
 Terrorism, corruption and resistance to authoritarian government are still rampant especially in countries such as Thailand, Myanmar, and Indonesia.
 However, work is in progress towards creating a more stable region by the ASEAN federation of nations.

-Southeast Asia’s economy is immense and vibrant.
-Most of ASEAN economies greatly depend on agriculture but manufacturing and services have become increasingly important as well.
-Trade barriers have also been lowered by a continuous historical commitment to free trade through regional frameworks created through ASEAN, all of which continue to aspire toward a single market for goods, services and capital.
-Notably, major Southeast Asian economies now possess a stronger financial services industry that has clearly withstood the last global financial crisis.
-Previously heavily dependent on external demand, domestic drivers will play a more important role in Southeast Asian economies going forward.
+With favourable demographics, well-educated and cheap workforce, rich endowment of natural resources, and an advantageous location, Southeast Asia’s economy is expected to sustain the rapid growth of the recent past.
+Most of ASEAN economies have been historically dependent on agriculture but with globalization, manufacturing and services have become increasingly important as well.
+Trade barriers have also been lowered by a continuous historical commitment to free trade through regional frameworks created through ASEAN and this will likely help them emerge as an alternative destination for foreign investment outside of China.
+Previously heavily dependent on external demand, domestic drivers will also play a more important role in Southeast Asian economies going forward.